 Figure 3.
-The density changes at the end of the spin up period (after 5 years) for the reference case (blue) and the case where all meltwater subsequent to ice lens formation leaves the model domain upon formation (red).
+The density changes at the end of the spin-up period (after 5 years) for the reference case (blue) and the case in which all meltwater subsequent to ice lens formation leaves the model domain upon formation (red).
 Here 0 on the vertical axis is the ice shelf surface.
-Low densitites at the surface are due to new snowfall.
+Low densities at the surface are due to new snowfall.

-4 Model Validation
+4 Model validation

 Both field observations and remote sensing can be used to provide validation for the modelling results described above.
-The occurrence of ice lensing within the firn has been observed in Cabinet Inlet, Larsen C by Hubbard et al. (2016) and annual layers of high density were observed on Larsen C by Gourmelen et al. (2009).
+The occurrence of ice lensing within the firn has been observed in Cabinet Inlet, Larsen C, by Hubbard et al. (2016) and annual layers of high density were observed on Larsen C by Gourmelen et al. (2009).
 Furthermore, the large features of solid ice observed by Hubbard et al. (2016) suggest that significant saturation of the firn and refreezing of meltwater had previously occurred.

-Evidence of surface lakes occurring on Larsen C is visible in MODIS imagery for several years between 2001 and 2017, an example of which is given in Figure 1.
+Evidence of surface lakes occurring on Larsen C is visible in MODIS imagery for several years between 2001 and 2017, an example of which is given in Fig. 1.
 Although cloud-free MODIS imagery is not always available, we can still see that for the year examined (the 2010-2011 melt season) lakes were present even if their onset day is unclear.
-Evidence from previous years suggest that lakes often form in November or December, which agrees with the modelled lakes' appearance in November.
-Furthermore, we found that the number of melt days from Envisat data (Luckmann et al., 2014) matched well with the 50 melt day occurences recorded in the model.
+Evidence from previous years suggests that lakes often form in November or December, which agrees with the modelled lakes' appearance in November.
+Furthermore, we found that the number of melt days from Envisat data (Luckmann et al., 2014) matched well with the 50 melt day occurrences recorded in the model.

 In addition to this evidence, we can learn more about lake area and depth using data from NASA's Landsat.
-Examining an area with a high density of lakes as shown in Figure 4 we can determine a ratio of approximately 1:40 lake to snow pixels, suggesting that the lake to catchment area ratio of 1:6 used in the simulation above is well within the bounds of the available catchment area.
-This suggests that in this case the volume of available water does not constrain lateral transport, it is the distance that this water will travel across the ice shelf (according to Darcy's Law and the temperature of the ice shelf which may lead to refreezing of the water before it can reach the lake).
+Examining an area with a high density of lakes as shown in Fig. 4, we can determine a ratio of approximately 1:40 of lake to snow pixels, suggesting that the lake-to-catchment area ratio of 1:6 used in the simulation above is well within the bounds of the